eopXD/SuccinctDS/test/comparison/README.md

 sdsl version 2.1.1

-## bit vector
+# bit vector

-I am comparing between my rrr lookup table bit vector (support rank) with the rrr vector of sdsl library.
+I am comparing my rrr bit vector (support rank) with the ones of sdsl library.
 The results are shown in `*.result`.
 Comparing the 2 implementations, with the same blocksize both rrr vectors show similar result.

 sdsl supports bigger block size, which is a tradeoff between time and space. it shows that with bigger blocksize the time of access/rank also increases linearly (while the initialization time is x2 faster)